 As well as the preschooler craft ideas I’m sharing today you’ll also find some suggestions for spring themed books to share with your child and some more of our most popular activities and crafts for preschoolers.
 Like the ideas you see in this post?
 Make sure that you bookmark this page or pin an image so you have all these ideas to hand when you need them.

-As there are quite a few crafts in this round up I’ve shared them in the same order that you’ll find them in the collages to make it a bit easier to find the tutorials for your favourites.
+As there are quite a few crafts in this round up I’ve shared them in the same order that you’ll find them in the collages below to make it a bit easier to find the tutorials for your favourites.
 There’s more ideas than you’ll just see in the collages though so do take a read through the list and find some new ideas to try out this year.

 Happy Hooligans has some super pretty cork stamped flowers that look like a great craft for preschoolers.